Deworming Recommendations

 General Recommendations:

 * Treat for tapeworms (with praziquantel) before going on pasture in the spring.
 If tapeworms are a big issue, another treatment can be done in the fall.
-Treat for bots after first freeze in the fall.
+Treat for bots after the second hard freeze in the fall.

 * The concept of zero tolerance for small strongyles should be abandoned, as some degree of parasitism is necessary to stimulate an immune response.